YMalotCEA/DirectRandomTargetProjection/README.md

 In order to reproduce our experiments in the associated paper (see below), the error-sign-based variant of DFA (sDFA) and shallow learning are also available.

 In case you decide to use the source code for academic or commercial use, we would appreciate if you let us know; **feedback is welcome**.
-Upon usage of the source code, **please cite the associated paper** (also available [here](https://arxiv.org/pdf/1909.01311.pdf)):
+Upon usage of the source code, **please cite the associated paper** (available [here](https://www.frontiersin.org/articles/10.3389/fnins.2021.629892/full)):

-> C. Frenkel, M. Lefebvre and D. Bol, "Learning without feedback: Direct random target projection as a feedback-alignment algorithm with layerwise feedforward training," *arXiv preprint arXiv:1909.01311*, 2019.
+> C. Frenkel, M. Lefebvre and D. Bol, "Learning without feedback: Fixed Random Learning Signals Allow for Feedforward Training of Deep Neural Networks," *Frontiers in Neuroscience*, vol. 15, no. 629892, 2021. doi: 10.3389/fnins.2021.629892

 Instructions on how to use the code are available in the [main.py](main.py) source file.